 4. Instead of Steak, Opt for Salmon

 Red meat is associated with higher levels of inflammation.
-Observational studies (which show an association rather than a cause-and-effect relationship) such as this February 2013 study published in the European Journal of Nutrition found a link between eating red meat and increased CRP levels, an inflammation marker in the body.
+Observational studies (which show an association rather than a cause-and-effect relationship) such as this February 2013 study in the European Journal of Nutrition found a link between eating red meat and increased CRP levels, an inflammation marker in the body.

 Salmon, on the other hand, is high in omega-3 fatty acids, which help reduce inflammation in the body, according to the Cleveland Clinic.
-Rather than serving up a steak or burger for dinner, switch to salmon at least twice a week.
+Rather than serving up a steak or burger for dinner, switch to salmon twice a week.

 5. Instead of a Salty Snack Mix, Nosh on Pistachios